Approx. Time Difference

 Encountering Intolerance & Harassment

-UCEAP students have reported encountering behaviors in Brazil that would be labeled as sexist, racist, or discriminatory in the U.S..
+UCEAP students have reported encountering behaviors in Brazil that would be labeled as sexist, racist, or discriminatory in the United States.

 Sexual harassment (verbal comments, whistles, and physical advances) has surprised many UCEAP students in Brazil.
 During the on-site orientation, you will learn tips about how to reduce risks.
-This is not meant to discourage you, but to increase awareness of the need to take precautions.
+This is meant to increase awareness of the need to take precautions.

 Some UC students may find themselves the objects of stares and comments, ranging from relatively innocent to occasionally hostile.
 Some have commented that there is no “political correctness” in Brazil.
-Past students have characterized these behaviors as annoying, frustrating, and initially shocking, but generally no more than that.
+Past students have characterized these behaviors as annoying, frustrating, offensive, and initially shocking.

 Important Coping Strategies

 - Do not allow such behavior to prevent you from going to, and staying in, Brazil.
 Try physically moving away from the source of offensive behavior, as responding may simply escalate the situation.
-If you experience such behavior, discuss frustrations with the UCEAP Resident Program Director and staff or fellow students.
+If you experience such behavior, discuss this with the UCEAP Resident Program Coordinator and staff or fellow students.

 - Women returnees indicate that harassment can occur no matter what the circumstances; however, they recommend adapting your dress, comments, and actions to conform more closely to local norms.
 Women should never walk alone after dark or make lingering eye contact with strangers on the street.